 Tips for reducing herbicide use

 - First, identify the weed!
 Learn about its life cycle and habits.
 Is it an annual (lives for one growing season), biennial (two-year life cycle), or perennial (lives from year to year)?
 How does it reproduce and spread-- seeds, rhizomes (underground stems), etc.?
-What conditions favor its growth and spread?
-This information will help you manage the weed problem.
 These are the first steps of an Integrated Pest Management (IPM) approach see How to ID, Prevent, and Manage Plant Problems.
 Submit photos of your plants to Ask Extension or bring samples to your local Master Gardener plant clinic if you need help with identification.

 - Learn to tolerate and accept non-aggressive weeds as a part of your lawn or landscape.
 Example: violets (are aggressive, but native), white clover, and dandelions growing in turf areas.
 Accept plant diversity in a lawn.
 Nimblewill is called a weed but it is actually a native grass.